 Day 8: Montserrat Mountains - Spain

 When I told friends and family I was spending a fortnight in Spain in the Catalonia region, a few said I should visit the Montserrat Mountains because of the beautiful views and history of the place.
-I flew to Spain with Thomson's, so I booked a day trip with them from their excursion website before I left so everything was all organised and paid for before leaving for my holiday.
+I flew to Salou with Thomson's, so I booked a day trip with them from their excursion website before I left so everything was all organised and paid for before leaving for my holiday.

 The coach picked us up outside our hotel and after the other hotel pick ups nearby, it took about 1 hour 30 minutes to drive to the Montserrat Mountains, to get there you have to drive past wine vineyards so there was some lovely scenic views to look at along the way, there was an English speaking tour guide who told us about the history of Montserrat, which I found interesting as I enjoy listening to old stories.

 As there was a lot of walking and optional hiking to do I dressed for comfort, and wore my favourite 'travel pants' as I call them which I also wore a few weeks ago when I went to the Grand Canyon, the top, trousers and bag are all from New Look and the trainers are Converse.